 THE OLD TOWN SHOW DOWN

-For history buffs, those who like the “hot stuff” and religiously motivated travelers
+For history buffs, those who like the “hot stuff” and religiously motivated travellers

 You know when you come home after a vacation there are always those people that ask you about a specific thing in a specific place?
 Like if you went to Paris they are going to ask you about the Eiffel Tower and you’re expected to ooh and awe over how amazing it was?
 And if you didn’t visit the Eiffel Tower then you managed to, in their mind, completely waste what should have been the vacation of a lifetime?
 Well, the Old Town, also known as Sultanahmet, is Istanbul’s Eiffel Tower.
 Its tourist magnet.
 The reason Istanbul is gaining status as a world renown destination.

 Sultanahmet is rightfully generating fame not just because it offers a clear and unparalleled perspective into Turkey’s past, but because it serves as a microcosm of Christianity, Greek Orthodox Christianity, Islam, the Roman Empire, the Byzantine Empire and the Ottoman Empire.
 There is simply no other place on the planet where you can see the influences of so many forces that have moved and shaped our world.
-So therefore, it definitely deserves a high spot on Layover in istanbul.
+So therefore, it definitely deserves a high spot on any layover in Istanbul, if you have at least a few hours to spend.

 So, without further ado, I present you with your one-day guide to Sultanahmet: